Alice (she/her) is a dedicated Accredited Practising Dietitian and Credentialed Eating Disorder Clinician.

 Passionate about holistic wellbeing, Alice views nutrition as a key element in enhancing both physical and mental health.
 She works closely with her clients to design practical, long-term nutrition strategies that not only address physical health needs but also nurture emotional and social wellbeing.

-Alice’s approach is rooted in evidence-based practices, including the Non-Diet Approach and Health At Every Size (HAES) principles, empowering clients to build a positive relationship with food and their bodies.
+Alice has extensive experience supporting individuals with psychosocial disabilities, mental health conditions such as anxiety and depression, eating disorders, and chronic health concerns.
+Her approach is grounded in evidence-based frameworks, including the Non-Diet Approach and Health At Every Size (HAES)®️ principles, empowering clients to build a positive and sustainable relationship with food and their bodies.